TRADITIONAL LATIN MASS, SAN FRANCISCO, CA

-For sixteen years our group has been chanting in the intimate setting of St. John's Oratory at the historic Fishermen's & Seamen's Memorial Chapel at Fishermen's Wharf in San Francisco.
+Since 1995 our group has been chanting in the intimate setting of St. John's Oratory at the historic Fishermen's & Seamen's Memorial Chapel at Fishermen's Wharf in San Francisco.
 We practice 9:00-9:30 a.m.
-Sundays and then chant the traditional Catholic Hour of Terce 9:30-10:00 a.m and chant monthly for the only fully traditional Missae Cantatae (Sung Masses) in the Bay Area.
+Sundays and then chant Terce of the traditional Catholic Divine Office 9:30-10:00 a.m and chant monthly for the only fully traditional Missae Cantatae (Sung Masses) in the Bay Area.

 For further information about the St. John Schola for Gregorian Chant, click on St. John Schola for Gregorian Chant.
 If you have any questions, you may address them to the Society.

-Our St. John Schola is recording this CD series entitled A Traditional Chapel Sings Gregorian Chant.
-For descriptive and ordering information on our CD series and to hear excerpts of our Gregorian chant, click on St. John Schola for Gregorian Chant.
+Our St. John Schola is recording in the universal MP3 audio format this series entitled A Traditional Chapel Sings Gregorian Chant.
+For descriptive and ordering information on our MP3 series and to hear excerpts of our Gregorian chant, click on St. John Schola for Gregorian Chant.

 Since July 8, 2001, the Society's ninth anniversary, you are site visitor number:

-Copyright © 1991-2015.
+Copyright © 1991-2024.
 Publication of any material from this site without explicit written permission is strictly prohibited.
-The Society of St. John the Apostle operates independently of any diocese or other religious society.
+The Society of St. John the Apostle (founded in 1992) operates independently of any diocese or other religious society as an Oratory, not a parish.
 The information and materials contained in this web site are provided "as is" without warranty of any kind, either express or implied, including without limitation any warranty of accuracy, adequacy, or completeness of the information and materials, title, non-infringement, merchantability, fitness for a particular purpose and freedom from computer viruses.